 Classic heat stroke occurs when the body becomes completely overwhelmed by the hot environment.
 The victim of heat stroke will have a fever, will not be sweating (usually, but not always), and will have alterations of his/her mental status including passing out completely.
 It’s commonly seen in the very young, the very old, and in debilitated patients, due to their relative difficulty in regulating body temperature.
 A form called ‘exertional heat stroke’ tends to affect athletes.
 If heat stroke is suspected, call 911 or bring that person to the hospital immediately.

-So when the thermometer and humidity levels are climbing, be smart about what you are doing outdoors, and be aware of some potential issues that may come up.
-By taking a few simple precautions, it should be a safe and enjoyable summer for all!
+Overall, when the thermometer and humidity levels are climbing, be smart about what you are doing outdoors and take simple precautions, being aware of some potential issues that may come up.

 Medical help is available if you experience a heat-related illness.
 For mild cases, visit your local urgent care.
 In severe cases, go to your nearest emergency department.